softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-custom.md

 touch Scripts/ubuntuclient/install.sh
 ```

-The subfolder names correspond to the VNFD keys in the *Definitions/ubuntu.yaml* file.
+The subfolder names correspond to the VNFD types in the *Definitions/ubuntu.yaml* file.

 Here are the contents of the script files: